(1-lbs of the Final Product)

 |EPS thermoforming (expandable polystyrene / Styrofoam - plastic)

 The energy data show that we can produce almost three PLA-Talc utensils for the same amount of total energy as an equivalent polystyrene utensil.
-And wheat-straw fiber plates take only 31% of the energy needed to make a Styrofoam plate, thus we can actually make more than three plates out of wheat-straw fiber, compared to just one Styrofoam plate.
 To see how we arrived at our calculations, see below:

 Utensils Energy Comparison